amarasovic/interpretability-literature/README.md

 * Attention is not strongly correlated with other, well-grounded feature-importance metrics.
 * Alternative distributions exist for which the model outputs near-identical prediction scores.

+Aïvodji et al. [Fairwashing: the risk of rationalization](https://arxiv.org/abs/1901.09749).
+In *ICML 2019*.

+* **Fairwashing** is prooting the false perception that a machine learning model respects some ethical values.

 Adebayo et al. [Sanity Checks for Saliency Maps](https://arxiv.org/abs/1810.03292).
 In *NeurIPS 2018*.